 Tourism infrastructure plays a major role in determining rental performance.

-Destinations with strong international recognition, easy travel connections, and developed hospitality ecosystems tend to attract wealthier visitors who are willing to pay premium rates for well-designed villas.
+Destinations with strong international recognition, convenient travel connections, and developed hospitality services tend to attract wealthier visitors who are willing to pay premium rates for well-designed villas.

 Season Length